A Team Sport

 “We need to get a lot more women in the Master Cheesemaker program,” she says.
 “That's one of my goals.”

-Pam already has one woman on board: her daughter, whose birth prompted Pam to join the cheese world in the first place, is now a cheesemaker herself.
+Her recruitment work has been successful so far: Pam's daughter, whose birth prompted Pam to join the cheese world in the first place, has earned her cheesemaking license and spent some time working as a cheesemaker herself.

 “My advice to her was to start in quality, because quality should be the foundation for everything that you do in cheesemaking,” says Pam.
 “Or whatever you do in life.”